- Body Color

 1966 Chevrolet C10 Pickup

-For 1966 the Jet Pod eyebrows are now gone, and the hood now is simplified yet still upstanding with turn signals, and dual intake vents.
-Just below is the original restored to perfection single headlight chromed egg crate grille bordered below by a shiny mirror like bumper.
-Moving back, we note all straight steel for the body and bed panels, this year double lined on the bed.
-Gaps are well minded, chrome trimmings are nicely redone, and the window trimmings have been nicely blackened which contrast to the yellow.
-Underneath a black vinyl covering the bed secretly and surprisingly hides a lacquered oak bed with bodily matching yellow mounting strips.
-This also houses the battery underneath the vinyl.
-The rear of this truck has taken on some fab fab(rication) with some shaving of the rear bumper then an insertion of what appear to be Corvette taillights and it was a great idea, as it really pulls itself off well, and adds a modern twist.
-Nice 15 inch American Racing Wheels are all around and certainly add some curb”apeel”(Sic)
+For 1966 the Jet Pod eyebrows are now gone, and the hood now is simplified yet still upstanding with turn signals, and dual intake vents in the center.
+Just below is the restored to perfection single headlight stainless and chrome egg crate grille bordered below by a clean chrome bumper.
+Moving back, we note all straight steel for the body and bed panels, along with clean slightly widening trim spears that run stem to stern.
+Gaps are well minded, chrome trimmings are nicely redone, and the roof and its pillars have been finished in a complimenting silver gray.
+Inside the bed we see more flawless black paint with a silver bowtie on the bed bulkhead and a bed floor lined with oak and black dividers.
+The rear of this truck remains true to its roots with the gray insert with embossed CHEVROLET on the tailgate, flanking oval tail lights and round back up lenses, as it really pulls itself off well with the shiny chrome bumper.
+Deep dish 15-inch rally wheels are all around and certainly add some curb appeal along with the blackwall Cooper Cobra 255/70R15 rubber.

 A super quick starter, and nice runner, for a pickup it loved our test track almost as much as I loved driving it.
 Very comfy ride, nice sound, good handling, and snappy acceleration.
-Also, a quick stopper with those drum brakes.
+Also, a quick stopper with those power disc/ drum brakes, but a few issues reared their heads during our drive.
+The horn wouldn't beep, the radio didn't belt out any tunes, the brake lights didn't illuminate, the parking brake was nonfunctional and the turn signals didn't self-cancel.

 This vehicle is located in our showroom in Morgantown, Pennsylvania, conveniently located just 1-hour west of Philadelphia on the I-76 Pennsylvania Turnpike.
 The website is www.classicautomall.com and our phone number is (888) 227-0914.
 Please contact us anytime for more information or to come see the vehicle in person.